Oklahoma woman found safe after alleged kidnapping by man following 'domestic dispute,' police say

 An Oklahoma woman, who was previously believed to be in "imminent danger" after she was allegedly kidnapped Monday after a domestic dispute, was reportedly found safe Tuesday.

-Morgan Rower, 29, was located at a residence and was safe, Fox 25 News reported, citiing Broken Arrow Police.
+Morgan Rower, 29, was located at a residence and was safe, Fox 25 News reported, citing Broken Arrow Police.
 Justin Korf, 36, who was suspected of kidnapping the woman, was reportedly not found.

 Rower was believed to be missing after she “engaged in a domestic dispute” with Korf, police said earlier.
 Officers responded to a call reporting the alleged dispute Monday night at Rower’s home and confirmed Korf “interfered with a 911 call,” Tulsa World reported.